fergald/virtual-scroller-demos/README.md

 ### Chrome

-Launch chrome with flags `--enable-blink-features=DisplayLocking,BuiltInModuleAll` to get a working `<virtual-scroller>` element.
+Launch chrome with flags `--enable-blink-features=DisplayLocking,BuiltInModuleAll,CSSContentSize` to get a working `<virtual-scroller>` element.